-Just when you thought you’d done everything you possibly could to ensure your kid grows up a vinyl-obsessed audiophile with identical musical taste to yours and a wing reserved in the Rock ‘n Roll Hall Of Fame, it hits you: like all those hip musicians you can’t stand, your kid doesn’t play a damn instrument.
+Just when you thought you’d done everything you possibly could to ensure your kid grows up a vinyl-obsessed audiophile with identical musical taste to yours and a wing reserved in the Rock ‘n Roll Hall Of Fame, it hits you: like all those hip musicians you can’t stand, your kid doesn’t play a damn musical instrument.
 And while all their STEM toys might very well prepare them to headline the 2036 Electric Daisy Carnival, no child of yours is going to be some knob-twisting, button-pushing iPad DJ.
 That’s not to completely ignore the future of music — several of these musical toys have major electronic components — but if things do shake out that way, at least you’ll truly be able to say you did everything you possibly could.
-Now go drop these under the tree like a fat beat.
+Now go drop these musical instruments for kids and baby musical toys under the tree like a fat beat.

 Naef Rainbow Wooden Musical Toy & Puzzle

 So you want to teach your kid to make music and stack stuff?
 Well, has Naef got the musical toy for you!
 The wooden arches are perfect for discovering different tones or building a rainbow in multiple configurations.
 Either way it looks gorgeous, unlike that little xylophone on wheels you used to tug around as a kid, which only came in one configuration: death trap at the top of the stairs.

 It’s the giant piano from Big.
 You’re pretty much Tom Hanks from Big anyway.
 Your kid can be his little friend.
 Some things need an explanation and some things sell themselves.
 Now everyone together: “Shimmy shimmy coco puff…”